ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 will provide the corresponding MAC value.

 The final presented proof value is an array of octet strings.
-The contents are presentation header signature, followed by the issuer signature, then the value disclosed by the holder for each payload.
+The contents are Presentation Header signature, followed by the issuer signature, then the value disclosed by the holder for each payload.
 This results in the following proof: